juli-albertengo/entregaPF/README.md

 # 🚀 Backend Final Project Coderhouse 2021

 I build this e-commerce API as my Final Project for a NodeJS  Backend Course.
 This API handles products, images, carts, orders, users and messages.
 It uses an MVC model and it is easily scalable and customizable.
-I chose to use MongoDB Atlas as my type of persistance, but you could set it up with an SQL or PG database, as well as GraphQL.
+I chose to use MongoDB Atlas as my type of persistance, but you could set it up with a SQL or PG database, as well as GraphQL.
 I implemented Passport and JWT as my authentication strategy, Nodemailer to send notifications to an Etheral account and socket.io to build a bot-like chat feature.

 ## 🚩 Getting started